mdwcrft/mdwcrft.github.io/_posts/2019-04-09-ML5-evaluation.md

 ### K-Fold Cross-Validation

-A method for estimate the generalization error which is the *risk* of the function.
-This is useful for evaluating how many features to include in the training set to minimize both approximation and estimation error.
+The training set is split into K chunks, iteratively trained on K-1 sets and tested on the Kth set to reduce overfitting.
+This helps to estimate the generalization error which is the *risk* of the function.
+It is also useful for evaluating how many features to include in the training set to minimize both approximation and estimation error.
 When K=N this is called 'leave-one-out' cross validation.

 1. Divide data into K partitions of roughly equal size (typically K is 4-10)
 2. For i in K: